 - Seitan

 Did you know?
 Soy is a common allergen and there is some concern surrounding its estrogen-mimicking effects.
-While most vegans enjoy protein-packed soy foods regularly with no problems, it’s definitely worth reading up on the risks surrounding soy for yourself.
+While most vegans enjoy protein-packed soy foods regularly with no problems, it’s definitely worth reading up on the subject for yourself.

 Misc. fridge staples